Doug has twice been awarded the Danielson Award for best program by Westerners International. He has been selected as a Road Scholar by AZ Humanities.

 Doug has copies of his books to sign and sell.
 Let him know if this is a problem.

-The Last Trail Drive: Empire Ranch to Temecula In 1892, the southwest had been in drought for several years.
+The Last Trail Drive: Empire Ranch to Temecula in 1892, the southwest had been in drought for several years.
 Cattlemen knew they had to sell their cattle at rock bottom prices or ship them to other range.
 The Southern Pacific Railroad raised their rates 25% often making even rock bottom sales impossible.
 The Empire Ranch was the largest outfit in Arizona.
-Borther Ned had an idea.
+Brother Ned had an idea.
 He’d drive the cattle across the desert to Temecula, California, in the last great cattle drive.
 This is his story.

 Rowdy was a Yavapai who served as an Apache Scout under Lieutenant Powhattan Clarke, who received the Medal of Honor and was made famous by Remington’s paintings.
 Rowdy too received the Medal of Honor for their work together.
 He went on to die an ignominious death at the hands of a man who wanted to brag he’d shot an Indian.